-How to Add GST Number To Your Bike Insurance Policy?
+How to Add GST Number to Bike Insurance Policy

-Add GST Number To Bike Insurance
+How to Add GST Number to Bike Insurance Policy

 Planning to buy a two-wheeler?
 Apart from deciding on the right manufacturer and model, you must also purchase the right insurance for your bike.
 The Motor Vehicle Act of 1988 mandates all vehicles to have valid insurance on them at all times.
 However, it requires you to have only a third-party liability policy.
 For your bike insurance renew, you must opt for a comprehensive insurance plan and not a third-party liability policy.